Conflux-Chain/conflux-documentation/docs/general/CONTRIBUTING/reward-guidelines.md

 ### Pull Requests Reward Guidelines

 Reward values for pull requests are primarily determined by the complexity and significance of the content.
-Please refer to [rewards evaluation](#rewards-evaluation-and-examples) for more details on value determination..
+Please refer to [rewards evaluation](#rewards-evaluation-and-examples) for more details on value determination.

 * If the originator of the pull request solves an issue they raised, an additional reward of 25% is granted.
 * **Formatting**: